University graduates bring fresh ideas, new knowledge and enthusiasm to the South Australian Public Sector.

 - Have completed a qualification as per the requirement of the agency graduate program, which will specify the relevant discipline and whether post-graduate qualifications are considered

-- Be willing to undertake a National Police Check or other appropriate background screening where required by an agency
+- Undertake a National Police Check or other appropriate background screening where required by an agency

 - Undertake vocational qualification training requirements

-- Undertake training and professional development activities scheduled as per the contract of training and training plan
+- Undertake training and professional development activities as per the contract of training and training plan

 - Meet all other employment and participation conditions including travelling independently to and from the workplace, training sites and other sites as determined